USE IT OR LOSE IT: TOOTH LOSS CAUSES BONE LOSS

 DENTAL IMPLANTS ARE:

-Many loose their teeth to various reasons.
-It could be a trauma, negligence, or genetics.
-But one should not suffer from missing tooth.
-There are various options to replace a missing tooth.
+There are various options to replace a missing single tooth.
 The implant option is one of the best if not the best method to replace a missing tooth.
-Implants avoids the need to prepare adjacent teeth for a bridge.
+Implants avoid the need to prepare adjacent teeth for a bridge.
 Therefore, adjacent teeth can stay intact and an individual implant can replace the missing tooth.

 For multiple missing teeth several options are available.
-However, the implant counteracts further bone loss, via bone stimulation while chewing. when you are missing all of your teeth there are many options available depending on the patient's requirement.
-Implant option prevents further bone loss.
+However, the implant counteracts further bone loss, via bone stimulation while chewing.
+When you are missing all of your teeth there are many options available depending on the patient's needs.
+Only the implant option prevents further bone loss.

 HOW MISSING TEETH CAN AFFECT BONE HEALTH?